Augustus Hill: Part II

 The Homeboys are in disarray in the wake of Adebisi's death.
 Possible salvation appears when Redding comes to Oz and immediately takes control of the gang.
 Hill becomes more involved with the Homeboys as a result.
 The Italians and the Latinos plot to eliminate Redding, who intends on taking back power in the drug scene.
-Supreme Allah, whom Redding despises, is released from solitary and offered a third in the drug trade from the competing gangs.
-When Hill asks why Redding hates Allah, he learns that Allah gave up Hill's location to avoid prison and is culpable for his capture and paralysis.
+Kevin Ketchum (using a moniker Supreme), whom Redding despises, is released from solitary and offered a third in the drug trade from the competing gangs.
+When Hill asks why Redding hates Ketchum, he learns that Ketchum gave up Hill's location to avoid prison and is culpable for his capture and paralysis.
 Furious, Hill attacks Allah and ends up hospitalized.
-In retaliation, Redding arranges for Allah to be killed, only for him to survive the attempt.
+In retaliation, Redding arranges for Ketchum to be killed, only for him to survive the attempt.

 Redding plans to eliminate the Italians and the Latinos, but Hill doesn't want violence and alerts Murphy of the plan.
 When Murphy breaks up the murder attempt, Redding casts Hill out of the gang.
 Meanwhile, Hill sabotages Vahue's parole, feeling he has shown no remorse.
-As the gang war within Oz escalates, Allah tries to ally himself with Hill for the purpose of using him to kill Redding.
-When Allah is set to kill Redding on his own, Hill obtains Allah's medical records and learns he is lethally allergic to eggs.
-With this information, Hill has the Homeboys mix Allah's food with a heavy concentration of eggs, resulting in his death in the cafeteria.
+As the gang war within Oz escalates, Ketchum tries to ally himself with Hill for the purpose of using him to kill Redding.
+When Ketchum is set to kill Redding on his own, Hill obtains Ketchum's medical records and learns he is lethally allergic to eggs.
+With this information, Hill has the Homeboys mix Ketchum's food with a heavy concentration of eggs, resulting in his death in the cafeteria.
 Redding forgives Hill and allows him to rejoin the Homeboys.
-Hill respectfully declines, but keeps Redding's good will nonetheless.
+Hill respectfully declines, as he does not feel good about causing Ketchum's death, but keeps Redding's good will nonetheless.